one-commercial-partner/OCPScale/docs/Azure/BootCamps/WVD/Lab11-Install-Management-UI.md

+# Exercise 11 - Install the Management UI

 The following lab walks through the deployment of a basic Management UI that has been available via Github.

 This management tool is a sample.
 Microsoft will provide important security and quality updates.
 The source code is available in GitHub at [https://github.com/Azure/RDS-Templates/tree/master/wvd-templates/wvd-management-ux/deploy]().